AJ2O/aws-whitepapers-summary/12-factor.md

     - Use as similar tools as possible, including the same versions of the tools

 ## XI.
 Logs
+**Treat logs as event streams**

+- The app should never concern itself with the routing or storage of its output stream
+- Each running processes writes its event stream, unbuffered, to `stdout`
+- The collection, routing, and end destinations of process event streams will be completely managed by the **execution environment**, rather than the app itself
+  - Open-source log routers such as [Logplex](https://github.com/heroku/logplex) and [Fluentd](https://github.com/fluent/fluentd) are available for this purpose
+  - End destinations may simply be files, log analysis systems such as [Splunk](http://www.splunk.com/) or data warehousing systems such as [Hadoop/Hive](http://hive.apache.org/)

 ## XII.
 Admin Processes